joaohornburg/trello-priorities/README.md

 # how to use it

-Make sure you have ruby installed on your machine.
+Make sure you have Ruby and Bundler installed on your machine.

 Install dependencies: